sarkistlt/meteor-easy-test/README.md

 # Meteor-easy-test (beta)

-This package allow you to start testing your application (client and server side), using popular tools mocha/chai/sinon and React testing utils in few step.
+This package allows you to start testing your application (client and server side), using popular tools mocha/chai/sinon and React testing utils in few step.

 ----------
 **note:**